 Should I complete general education courses before I apply to any of the Health Information Management programs?

-HIM programs have a rolling admission therefore; you can apply anytime throughout the year.
-The MCR and HIT programs both start in the fall semester.
+The Cancer Registry Management Certificate program has rolling admission therefore; you can apply anytime throughout the year.
+The MCR program starts in the fall semester.
 Introductory courses are only offered once a year.
 If you are accepted in the spring or summer semesters, you can take general education courses until the fall.
 Full-time students should apply prior to or soon after starting general education courses.

 Is a credential required to work in the healthcare industry?